voicenotes-community/voicenotes-sync/README.md

 - Optional mode to delete synced notes from the voicenotes.com server
   - Destructive action which requires double opt-in toggles

+### Installation
+The VoiceNotes.com Sync Plugin is available in the Obsidian Community Plugins area.

+1. Turn off restricted mode if it's on
+2. Click 'Browse' under Community pllugins and search for "Voicenotes"
+3. Install and enable the plugin

 ### Login via Apple, Google, Twitter (X)
 Steps to find the access token.

-1. Open up voicenotes.com in a web browser
+1. Open up https://voicenotes.com in a web browser
 2. After logging in navigate to Profile
 3. Click on Integrations & Automations
 4. Select Obsidian